 Contributors to the prize Draw should note that The Care Trust will, from time to time, take photographs of prizewinners, to be used for marketing purposes.
 The Care Trust, together with a number of organisations who are in partnership with The Care Trust, reserves the right to publish such photographs on its website, in the media, and in social media outlets.
-The winning Contributors, by taking part in any prize Draw event, may be photographed and details including their name and address may be recorded and published.
-The Care Trust has a statutory obligation to provide the names and addresses of winners to An Garda Síochána.
+The winning Contributors, by taking part in any prize Draw event, may be photographed and details including their name may be recorded.

-Please note that The Care Trust may store Contributor personal information for use by it and selected third parties and the information will be used in compliance with the Data Protection requirements for marketing purposes.
+Please note that The Care Trust may store Contributors’ personal information for use by it and selected third parties and the information will be used in compliance with the General Data Protection Regulations (GDPR) for marketing purposes.